-Antigua and Barbuda does not implement cooperation mechanisms with social or community actors that provide social and community support services, which contribute to the social integration of people who use drugs.
+Bolivia does not implement cooperation mechanisms with social or community actors that provide social or community support services to contribute to the social integration of people who use drugs.

 Priority Action 3.7: Promote regional and international cooperation and share best practices in increasing access to and availability of evidence-based treatment and recovery services, including access to naloxone and other medicines used in the treatment of substance use disorder.